Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Acknowledgements

-This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+\fi The authors are grateful to Dr. Eleazar Leal for providing the source code for the algorithms used in~\cite{mustafa2019} paper for comparison.
+This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.
+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725. \ifjournal \end{acks} \fi \fi